gnuton/RagBag/Docs/Java.md

 TBC
 ## 5 Stream API
-* do not modify its source
+* do not modify the input
 * all operations are lazily applied to the elements of the stream
 * parallelStream allows to apply a function in parallel to the stream elements